Free Guide, 14 Chapters · Updated April 2026

 What to do

-- Use a structured abstract (Background, Methods, Results, Conclusions) even if the journal doesn't require it.
-Structured abstracts are parsed more reliably by Google Scholar, PubMed, and AI search engines.
+2. Use a structured abstract (Background, Methods, Results, Conclusions) even if the journal doesn't require it.
+Structured abstracts are parsed more reliably by Google Search, AI retrieval tools, Google Scholar, and PubMed, and AI tools in particular prefer bullet-pointed or clearly-labelled content when choosing which paper to cite (Discovered Labs, 2025).

-- Repeat your title's key terms in the abstract.
-Google Scholar uses keyword co-occurrence between title and abstract as a ranking signal.
-If your title says "CRISPR base editing", your abstract should include that exact phrase.
+3. Repeat your title's key terms in the abstract.
+Keyword co-occurrence between title and abstract is a ranking signal on Google Search, a retrieval signal for AI tools (they use title + first-paragraph cohesion to decide which paper answers a query), and a core ranking signal on Google Scholar.
+If your title says "CRISPR base editing", your abstract should include that exact phrase in its first two sentences.

 Abstract checklist